tatumio/tatum-js/README.md

 ## Welcome

-Welcome to TatumSDK, a powerful library designed to facilitate direct Remote Procedure Call (RPC) calls to the Ethereum, Polygon, Bitcoin and many more blockchains and provide real-time notifications for a wide range of events related to specified addresses.
+Welcome to TatumSDK, a powerful library designed to facilitate direct Remote Procedure Call (RPC) calls to Ethereum, Polygon, Bitcoin and many more blockchains and provide real-time notifications for a wide range of events related to specified addresses.
 With TatumSDK, you can easily track incoming and outgoing transactions, NFT transfers, and much more, without the need for a third-party intermediary.

 This guide will walk you through the basic setup, installation, and usage of TatumSDK to help you harness the full potential of this library.